 In our previous article on dealing with anxiety and poor mental health at university, we have discussed “less tangible” aspects of student wellbeing.

+If you’re struggling with mental health and anxiety, giving that a read may be helpful.
 However, in this post, we’ll focus on the more tangible steps you can take to improve student wellbeing at university.

 A critique to the university education system here: